Christopher Lee: 1957–1976: Work with Hammer

-His roles in the films Dracula Has Risen from the Grave (1968), Taste the Blood of Dracula (1969), and Scars of Dracula (1970) all gave the Count very little to do.
+Lee's roles in the films Dracula Has Risen from the Grave (1968), Taste the Blood of Dracula, and Scars of Dracula (both 1970) all gave the Count very little to do.
 Lee said in an interview in 2005, "all they do is write a story and try and fit the character in somewhere, which is very clear when you see the films.
 They gave me nothing to do!
 I pleaded with Hammer to let me use some of the lines that Bram Stoker had written.
 Occasionally, I sneaked one in."
-He starred in two further Dracula films for Hammer in the early 1970s, both of which attempted to bring the character into the modern-day era.
-These were not commercially successful: Dracula A.D.
-1972 (1972) and The Satanic Rites of Dracula (1973).
-The latter film was tentatively titled Dracula Is Dead... and Well and Living in London, a parody of the stage and film musical revue Jacques Brel Is Alive and Well and Living in Paris, but Lee was not amused.
+He starred in two further Dracula films for Hammer in the early 1970s, Dracula A.D.
+1972 (1972) and The Satanic Rites of Dracula (1973), both of which brought the character into the modern era.
+The Satanic Rites of Dracula was the last Dracula film in which Lee played the role, as he felt he had played it too many times and that the films had deteriorated in quality.
+It was tentatively titled Dracula Is Dead... and Well and Living in London, a parody of the stage and film musical revue Jacques Brel is Alive and Well and Living in Paris (1968), but Lee was not amused.
 Speaking at a press conference in 1973 to announce the film, Lee said, "I'm doing it under protest.
 I think it is fatuous.
 I can think of twenty adjectives – fatuous, pointless, absurd.
 It's not a comedy, but it's got a comic title.
 I don't see the point."
-The Satanic Rites of Dracula was the last Dracula film in which Lee played the Dracula role, as he felt he had played the part too many times and that the films had deteriorated in quality.
+In all, Lee played Dracula 10 times: seven films for Hammer Productions, once for Jesús Franco's Count Dracula (1970), went uncredited in Jerry Lewis's One More Time (1970), and gave his final portrayal in Édouard Molinaro's Dracula and Son (1976).
+He also played an unnamed but Dracula-like vampire in The Magic Christian (1969).